Truth is borne from extremes.

 And central bankers will continue to be ineffective at generating inflation until they realize they have the wrong recipe.
 Conventional wisdom states that central bankers print money.
 But they do not.
 Central bankers can only affect monetary policy.
 All they can do is move the dial on the level of interest rates.

 The government, however, can print money.
 This is referred to as fiscal policy.
 The power of fiscal policy dwarfs the power of monetary policy.
-During normal economic times, this dynamic isn’t apparent because typically, governments increase spending steadily one year to the next.
+During normal economic times, this dynamic isn’t apparent because typically, governments increase spending steadily from one year to the next.
 Government employees receive automatic pay raises, military budgets increase, and legislators don’t feel much pressure to change.

 In a normal environment, making minor adjustments to interest rates allows central bankers to manage the economy.